mcmatan/int/README.md

 4, 2, 5, 1, 6, 3, 7

-Pre order would mean visiting root before
+Pre order would mean visiting root before (Notice values are printed before the in order which would start from the bottom right)

 1, 2, 4, 5, 3, 6, 7